ScriptingWithSaad/Digital-Clock/README.md

 # Digital-Clock
-I am creating this website with HTML, Css and JavaScript.
+I am creating this Digital Clock with HTML, Css and JavaScript.

 Click this link to try out Digital Clock: https://scriptwithsaad.github.io/Digital-Clock/